-We welcome the opportunity to provide a submission to the Independent National Security Legislation Monitor (INSLM) review of the operation, effectiveness and implications of the terrorism-related citizenship loss provisions.
+We welcome the opportunity to provide a submission to the Parliamentary Joint Committee on Intelligence and Security's review of the operation, effectiveness and implications of sections 33AA, 35, 35AA and 35A of the Australian Citizenship Act 2007 (Citizenship Act).

-The Joint Councils for Civil Liberties expressed strong opposition to the Australian Citizenship Amendment (Allegiance to Australia) Bill 2015 prior to its passage.
-Liberty Victoria continues to oppose the provisions in light of their subsequent operation.
-While limited public information is available about the application of the provisions, we understand that a number of individuals have had citizenship stripped under section 35 of the Australian Citizenship Act 2007 (Cth) (Citizenship Act).
-We express particular concern over the establishment and operation of the https://libertyvictoria.org.au/sites/default/files/Jnt%20CCLs%20statement%20Citizenship%20Bill1511 20.pdf.
+The Joint Councils for Civil Liberties expressed strong opposition to the Australian Citizenship Amendment (Allegiance to Australia) Bill 2015 prior to its passage.1 Liberty Victoria continues to oppose the provisions in light of their subsequent operation.
+While limited public information is available about the application of the provisions, we understand that a number of individuals https://libertyvictoria.org.au/sites/default/files/Jnt%20CCLs%20statement%20Citizenship%20Bill1511 20.pdf.

-&lt;sup>1 Joint Councils for Civil Liberties, Letter to the Australian Parliament, Citizenship Stripping Bill Should be Abandoned (20 November 2015), available at:
+1 Joint Councils for Civil Liberties, Letter to the Australian Parliament, Citizenship Stripping Bill Should be Abandoned (20 November 2015), available at:

-Citizenship Loss Board, which represents a threat to the rule of law and basic civil liberties.
+have had citizenship stripped under section 35 of the Citizenship Act.
+We express particular concern over the establishment and operation of the Citizenship Loss Board, which represents a threat to the rule of law and basic civil liberties.